 You’re not the first leader in the history of Christianity to make a tough decision about leaders.

-Remember that when you’re about to say yes to a potential volunteer who gives you an unsettling feeling.
+Remember that when you’re about to say yes to a potential volunteer who gives you an unsettled feeling.
 Trust your gut and say no.